 Yes, you can make six figures as a YouTube star ... and still end up poor – Business Insider

-That Video Mag is a city-focused video publication powered by local video-journalists that helps people discover videos about local culture and helps creators make more money by publishing their original unscripted, documentary, and journalistic video pieces on That Video Mag than by releasing them through free ad-supported models.
+That Video Mag is a city-focused video publication powered by local video-journalists that helps people discover videos about local culture.
+Video creators make more money by publishing their original unscripted, documentary, and journalistic video pieces on That Video Mag than by releasing them through free ad-supported models.
 Our mission is to get creators paid and create an economic impact by putting local products and services in the hands of consumers.